Uberspace/lab/source/guide_statping.rst

 .. tag_list::

-Statping_ is a lightweight and easy to install monitoring tool written in Go.
+Statping-ng_ is an updated drop-in for statping.
+It is a lightweight and easy to install monitoring tool written in Go.
 It is published under the GNU General Public License v3.0.

-.. note:: The Statping project is discontiniued.
-Statping-ng is an updated drop-in for statping and is available on Github_.

 ----